ArianeMora/beta_aminoacids/README.md

 ## Code for: A Chemoselective and Stereodivergent Platform of Heme-Nitrene Transferases to Access Chiral Aryl-β-Amino Esters and Investigation of the Sequence-Activity Landscape

 This repo contains the code and analysis to reproduce the data mining and figures that were generated from the paper above.
-Here we profiled teh sequence function landscape across a classical directed evolution campaign for two new to nature reactivities.
+Here we profiled the sequence function landscape across a classical directed evolution campaign for two new to nature reactivities.

-For both of these partial landscapes were collected, capturing fitness data across 190 positions.
+For both of these partial landscapes were collected, capturing fitness data across 190 positions (data to be released with publication).
 The analysis is aimed to be simple and uses the LevSeq sequnecing platform (https://github.com/fhalab/LevSeq).

 ![Figure 1: TOC](figs/TOC.png)